 D’Carb or major overhauling of ship’s generator is an important and complicated task requiring professional skills, knowledge, and experience.
-Generators being the life line of the ships requires periodic maintenance which include both routine and major overhauling procedures.
+Generators being the lifeline of the ships requires periodic maintenance which includes both routine and major overhauling procedures.

-As an engineer on board ships, you will be required to carry out the generator overhauling during routine maintenance or in case of emergency situation.
-A through knowledge of the generator d’carb procedure is therefore a must for engineers of all levels working on ships.
+As an engineer onboard ships, you will be required to carry out the generator overhauling during routine maintenance or in case of an emergency situation.
+Thorough knowledge of the generator d’carb procedure is, therefore, a must for engineers of all levels working on ships.

 1. Hydraulic jack test: During overhauling, a variety of hydraulic jack tools are used for opening generator’s cylinder head, bottom end bolts, main bearing bolts etc.